RyanLinXiang/matrixq/README.md

 ## Handling

-All your inputs in the matrix questionnaire can be saved to the datebase by pressing the "Save" button so that the data are preloaded when you refresh the page.
+All your inputs in the matrix questionnaire can be saved to the database by pressing the "Save" button so that the data are preloaded when you refresh the page.